 Sure, yes, but I don’t so much care about the word science.
 It’s more of a broader cultural reference than anything that has a precise definition.

 It’s always fascinated me how science, since Keats brought up this view in his diatribe against Newton- how science has been leeched of its imagination by being called ‘science’.
-We’ve improved vastly in this regard – decoupling the imagination from notions of bias – through the 20th century, no?
+How can we decouple the imagination from a negative label of ‘bias’?

 See it for what it is.
 Imagination is one of our standard mental capacities.
 We are imagining every time we envision anything that isn’t real.
 When I plan my day tomorrow, I’m imagining, and maybe my plan won’t be realised.
 It’s a question of using this mental capacity for one goal rather than others – finding truth, instead of being dramatic or fun.
 I don’t mind if the true things that I imagine also happen to be charismatic, and dramatic, and engaging, and maybe even creative.

 I want to try this; say you exit this office now and have to describe your book – The Age of Em – to a passerby, for, whatever, a minute.
 It’s a really crazy book, for me it seems crazy.
 And after you describe it, the guy selects – ‘plausible’ or ‘implausible’.
 How would you describe it so the guy pressed “plausible”?